 Lymph nodes are used to determine the nodal stage (see Pathologic stage below).
 Your doctors will use the nodal stage together with the tumour stage to determine the best treatment options for you.

 The pathologic stage for Merkel cell carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.

 Merkel cell carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour and whether or not the tumour grows into other tissues like bone, muscle, fascia or cartilage.

 Merkel cell carcinoma is given a nodal stage of 0 to 3 based on the presence of cancer cells in a lymph node and in-transit metastases.

 If no lymph nodes are sent for pathological examination, the nodal stage cannot be determined and the nodal stage is listed as pNX.

 Merkel cell carcinoma is given a metastatic stage of M0 or M1 based on the presence of cancer cells outside of the main tumour.
-Cancer cells that have traveled to a distant body site are also considered metastatic disease but are given a lower metastatic stage than cancer cells that have traveled to the lungs.
+Cancer cells that have travelled to a distant body site are also considered metastatic disease but are given a lower metastatic stage than cancer cells that have travelled to the lungs.

 The metastatic stage can only be determined if tissue from a distant site is sent for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as pMX.